 6.4.1.
 Conformal Maps.
-The "cookie" method demonstrated in (S) Cookie (S) is a very practical way to create discrete conformal mappings, so called because they parallel the conformal (i.e., one-to-one analytic) mappings of the classical theory.
+The "cookie" method of S Cookie S is a very practical method for creating discrete conformal mappings, so called because they parallel the conformal (i.e., one-to-one analytic) mappings of the classical theory.